 4. Katmai National Park and Preserve

-Katmai National Park and Preserve, located on the northern Alaska Peninsula, is renowned for its natural beauty and diverse wildlife, particularly its population of brown bears.
-The park is home to over 2,000 brown bears, which congregate at Brooks Falls to catch salmon.
+It located on the northern Alaska Peninsula, is renowned for its natural beauty and diverse wildlife, particularly its population of brown bears.
+It is home to over 2,000 brown bears, which congregate at Brooks Falls to catch salmon.
 It was established on December 2, 1980, the park spans approximately 4 million acres, which is a massive area, making it one of the largest national parks in the United States.
 It encompasses significant geological features such as the Valley of Ten Thousand Smokes and is home to 14 active volcanoes.

 Must-see attractions: